-MBA Comparison, Updated May 2026
+MBA Comparison, Updated June 2026

 The Cheapest Accredited Online MBA in 2026

 The accredited online MBA market splits cleanly into three pricing tiers in 2026.
-UoPeople and WGU sit at the floor between $2,460 and $9,510 total.
-Public-university in-state online programmes (UF Online, Fort Hays, ENMU) run $6,208 to $10,620.
-Brand-name AACSB programmes run $30,000 to $80,000.
-The first two tiers are the conversation here.
+UoPeople and WGU sit at the floor between $2,460 and $9,610 total.
+Public-university in-state online programmes (Fort Hays, ENMU, Cal State Dominguez Hills) run roughly $9,700 to $11,840.
+AACSB-accredited online programmes run from around $25,000 (Mississippi State) up to $80,000-plus for brand-name schools.
+The cheapest two tiers are the main conversation here.

 Comparison Table: Cheapest Accredited Online MBAs